Punkst Modules¶

 X, Y coordinates can be either integer or float vlaues.
 (If your coordinates are integers and you would like to keep the original coordinates in the pixel level inference output, set

-).
-The coordinates can be in arbitrary units, just make sure all scale/size related parameters you later provide should be in the same unit. -
+--coords-are-intinpunkst pixel-decode).
+The coordinates can be in arbitrary units, just make sure all scale/size related parameters you later provide are in the same unit. -

-"feature" can be a string or a nonnegative integer corresponding to the index in a feature list.
+"feature" column contains the gene names (strings) or a nonnegative integer corresponding to the index in a feature list.

 -